nasa/bplib/README.md

 #### Example Application

-For those that learn better through examples, an example application is also provided in the `apps` directory.
-This example program is in no way complete, but provides a quick way to see how to use the library.
+For those that learn better through examples, an example application is provided in the `apps` directory.
+This example program is not intended to be complete, but provides a quick way to see how to use the library.
 After building and installing bplib on your system, you can do a simple test to see if the application will run by doing the following:

 * `cd apps`
 * `make`
 * `./test_run.sh`

 This will create two windows, the first executing the **bprecv** program, and the second executing the **bpsend** program.
 Any line you type in the **bpsend** window is bundled and sent over UDP to the **bprecv** program.
-Custody transfer is employed and the **bpsend** program will keep track of the number of messages it's sent vs. the number of messages that have been acknowledged.
+Custody transfer is employed and the **bpsend** program will keep track of the number of messages it has sent vs. the number of messages that have been acknowledged.

 #### Unit Tests